GPMP/n8n-node-notificacoes-inteligentes/README.md

 -   **New Name:** The new name to display in the panel.

 **How to use:**
-Select "Rename an Integration", enter the ID and the new name, and execute.
+Select "Edit Integration Name", enter the ID and the new name, and execute.

+#### Delete Integration
+Permanently removes a Integration from the system.

+**Required Field:**
+-   **Lead ID:** Identifier of the integration to be removed.

+**How to use:**
+Select "Delete Integration", enter the Lead ID, and execute.
+A confirmation message will be displayed if the operation is successful.

 #### Special Fields
 -   **Name:** Integration name (up to 100 characters).